Helping You Find the Courage to Change in Richmond

 At the center of our philosophy is the concept of interaction between opposing forces – yin and yang – to achieve balance and harmony in life.
 While reaching the black-belt level is often a primary goal, it should be the beginning of a lifetime journey and your continuing study of martial arts.
 Learning to apply the underlying philosophy to all aspects of your life and work is the greatest benefit of all.
 Our school’s mission is to make martial arts your way of life.
 If you have the Courage to Change, the members of RTMA will be proud to be part of your journey.

-Master José Antonio Vazquez
+Grand Master José Antonio Vazquez

-Recently named to The Universal Martial Arts Hall of Fame
+Named to The Universal Martial Arts Hall of Fame

-Master Vazquez has a degree in respiratory therapy CRTT, RRT and is also a computer engineer.
+Grand Master Vazquez has a degree in respiratory therapy CRTT, RRT and is also a computer engineer.
 His medical training has assisted him during his work with martial arts students who have varied medical and physical needs.

 Meg Richardson, Tashi

 Meg Richardson, Tashi, is the director of the children’s programs at RTMA.
 She has more than 30 years of experience teaching and working with children.
 She is a certified elementary school teacher with 15 years’ experience teaching at a public school.
 She has taught first and second grade, and also special education collaborative classes.
 These experiences have helped her in modifying martial arts classes to accommodate various student’s learning styles and abilities.
 She holds a 4th Dan black belt in Tae Kwon Do.
 In keeping with the RTMA tradition, her family members are also active martial artists.